ToJans/tojans.me.dev/source/_posts/2013-10-19-DDDBE-meetup-2-legacy-inferno.markdown

 ## Back to the excel thingy

-In my opinion (and I thing a lot of the attendees agreed), there is a lot of unexplored opportunity in this hidden gem called excel file refactoring.
+In my opinion (and I think a lot of the attendees agreed), there is a lot of unexplored opportunity in this hidden gem called excel file refactoring.
 The more people start writing higher-level tools, the more the software design principles apply to the configuration/usage of those tools; there will probably be a whole brave new world out there...